jurbanek756/SongGen/README.md

 # Define input text and lyrics
 lyrics = "..." # The lyrics text
-text="..." # The music description text ref_voice_path = 'path/to/your/reference_audio.wav' # Path to reference audio, optional
+text = "..." # The music description text
+ref_voice_path = 'path/to/your/reference_audio.wav' # Path to reference audio, optional
 separate= True # Whether to separate the vocal track from the reference voice audio